GsDevKit/GsDevKit_upgrade/README.md

 I believe that there are developers using each of these environments and therefore need to be considered when it comes to upgrading.
-The basick idea is that once each of these environments has been upgraded, it should be straightforward for the develper to reload the rest of their projects.
+The basic idea is that once each of these environments has been upgraded, it should be straightforward for the develper to reload the rest of their projects.